jptacek/JPtacek.com/src/documents/2014/03/Speculations-Build-2014/index.html.md

 This year, I can write the same thing.
 There have been [rumors](http://www.wpcentral.com/rumor-windows-phone-81-ditch-back-button) coming from a leaked release of the Windows Phone 8.1 SDK of Universal Binaries that will allow Windows Phone 8.1 and Windows
  RT/Metro/Modern/Store Apps have a common base.
 According to the earlier, link over 75% of Windows phone and Windows RT have the same shared API.
-That would be a great staring point for Windows 8 developers, especially if WinJS development was now an option for Windows Phone 8.1
+That would be a great staring point for Windows 8 developers, especially if WinJS development is now an option for Windows Phone 8.1

 ###Windows RT###